matos-pedro/Shock_Tunnel_Calculator/paper.md

 1. **Shocked and Reflected Conditions**:

 - Using the shock velocity, the app calculates the following parameters:
-  - pressure, temperature, density, specific enthalpy, specific entropy and velocity
+  - pressure, temperature, density, specific enthalpy, specific entropy and velocity, as follows:

     ![An example of output for shocked and reflected conditions](Images/p1.jpeg){height="300pt"}